Seven Dwarfs: Disney Dwarfs

 In the early 2000s, DisneyToon Studios (DTS) joined Disney Consumer Products (DCP) as their internal Disney conglomerate video partner in developing the new Disney franchises.
 While DCP eyed other potential franchises, DisneyToon looked to the Seven Dwarfs for a male-centric franchise to counterbalance the female-centric Disney Fairies.
 By 2005, The Seven Dwarfs animated sequel to Snow White was officially underway.
 Paul and Gaëtan Brizzi was one team that was given an attempt at a movie pitch, which was to follow the Dwarfs in which they trap the villain in the magic mirror and setting it up for Snow White movie.
 Given the possible demand, Buena Vista Games brought in Obsidian Entertainment, a game developer, who pitched a video game focusing on the Dwarfs' similar ancestors.
 DTS executives were not feeling that the two franchise launching projects were coming together well enough that they turned to Mike Disa, who worked on the Tinker Bell story.
 Disa and Evan Spiliotopoulos pitched a The Lord of the Rings-style epic for the dwarfs while "connecting seamlessly" with the original film, which was given permission to move forward.
 With interfering managers wanting a tragic back story for Dopey, Disa decided that he could not go forward.
 Walt Disney Animation Studios chief creative officer John Lasseter about two month later ended production on the film.

 The 7D is an American animated television series produced by Disney Television Animation based on Snow White and the Seven Dwarfs.
 It is a re-imagining of the title characters from the 1937 film and their adventures prior to the introduction of Snow White.
 The TV series details the 7D working for Queen Delightful where they protect Jollywood from the Glooms and other threats.
-For this version of the characters, Doc is voiced by Bill Farmer, Grumpy is voiced by Maurice LaMarche, Happy is voiced by Kevin Michael Richardson, Sleepy is voiced by Stephen Stanton, Bashful is voiced by Billy West, and Sneezy is voiced by Scott Menville while Dopey's vocal effects are provided by Dee Bradley Baker.
+For this version of the characters, Doc is voiced by Bill Farmer (reprising his role from The Lion King 1½), Grumpy is voiced by Maurice LaMarche, Happy is voiced by Kevin Michael Richardson, Sleepy is voiced by Stephen Stanton, Bashful is voiced by Billy West, and Sneezy is voiced by Scott Menville while Dopey's vocal effects are provided by Dee Bradley Baker.

 The Seven Dwarfs were given a new theme park attraction called the Seven Dwarfs Mine Train coaster.

-In Descendants, Descendants 2 and Descendants 3, Dopey is shown to have a son named Doug (portrayed by Zachary Gibson) who can talk and becomes smitten by Evil Queen's daughter Evie.
-In the Descendants novel The Isle of the Lost, Doc is shown to be sympathetic towards the Goblins that operate on the Isle of the Lost's Goblin Wharf where they want amnesty for their involvement with Maleficent.
-In the books, Grumpy, Bashful, and Sleepy also have sons (respectively named Gordon, Bashful Jr., and Sleepy Jr.), and Happy is mentioned to have one in Descendants 2 who's his opposite.
+In the original Descendants trilogy, Dopey is shown to have a son named Doug (portrayed by Zachary Gibson) who can talk and becomes smitten by Evil Queen's daughter Evie.
+In the first Descendants novel The Isle of the Lost, Doc is shown to be sympathetic towards the Goblins that operate on the Isle of the Lost's Goblin Wharf where they want amnesty for their involvement with Maleficent.
+In the books and short series School of Secrets, the other six dwarfs also have sons, and Happy is mentioned to have one in Descendants 2 who's his opposite (Doug says he's kind of a dark streak).